Frequently Asked Questions

 Meters are enforced Monday-Friday 6am-7pm.
 Meters are open Monday-Friday 7pm-2am and on weekends.
 Parking is prohibited in metered areas every night, 2am-6am - no overnight parking allowed.
 (Notes on vehicles at meters are not honored in lieu of a permit.)
 Parking in disabled stalls, fire zones, UW vehicle stalls, specifically reserved stalls, loading zones, and no parking areas (including the grass and sidewalks) is restricted 24 hours a day, 7 days a week.

-The University of Wisconsin-Stevens Point is known as the "wellness campus"; walking, biking, etc. is encouraged.
-If you "need" to bring a vehicle to campus, we can help you purchase a permit to make you legit.
+The University of Wisconsin-Stevens Point campus is known as the "wellness campus"; walking, biking, etc. is encouraged and many students are able to manage without bringing a vehicle to campus.

 Are parking permits required to park a vehicle on campus?